-The Pre-school has considered the mental health, pastoral or wider wellbeing support children may need, including with bereavement, and how to support them to transition into the setting after a long period of absence.
-St Joseph's Pre-school's DDSL has undertaken "The world is still a safe place - supporting children's wellbeing during the pandemic" through PATA online training.
+The OOSC has considered the mental health, pastoral or wider wellbeing support children may need, including with bereavement, and how to support them to transition into the setting after a long period of absence.
+St Joseph's Nympsfield Out of School Club's DDSL has undertaken "The world is still a safe place - supporting children's wellbeing during the pandemic" through PATA online training.

-Mobile Devices (ie. Smart watches and tablets), Phones and Cameras
+Mobile Devices (including Smart watches and tablets), Phones and Cameras

-St Joseph's Pre-school has policies and procedures in place with regards to the use of mobile devices, phones and cameras in the setting and on visits etc.15
+St Joseph's Nympsfield Out of School Club has policies and procedures in place with regards to the use of mobile devices, phones and cameras in the setting and on visits etc.